 Use the Internet to increase your audience AND your sales

-Whether you write books, play in a band, sell your art at craft shows, you can harness the power of the web to build your brand and ultimately increase your revenue.
+Whether you write books, play in a band, sell your art at craft shows, you can harness the power of the web to build your brand, increase your following and ultimately increase your revenue.